History of Harvard University: 18th century

 The early motto of Harvard was Veritas Christo et Ecclesiae, meaning "Truth for Christ and the Church".
 In the early classes, half the graduates became ministers, which diminished to 15% by the 1760s, and ten of Harvard's first twelve presidents were ministers.
 Systematic theological instruction was inaugurated in 1721.
 By 1827, Harvard became a nucleus of theological teaching in New England.

 The end of Mather's presidency in 1701 marked the start of a long struggle at Harvard between orthodoxy and liberalism.
 In 1708, John Leverett, Harvard's first secular president, was appointed as Harvard's seventh president.
 Leverett left the curriculum largely intact, but sought to keep the college independent of the overwhelming influence of any single Christian denomination.

 Harvard alumni were enormously supportive of the American Revolution with Patriot alumni exceeding Loyalists seven to one.
 During the Revolutionary War, seven alumni were killed in their service of the Continental Army.

+In the second half of the 18th century, Harvard began granting graduate and doctorate-level degrees.
+In 1780, the Constitution of Massachusetts recognized Harvard College as a university, and when in 1783 a new medical school was established, it was given the formal name of the Medical Institution of Harvard University.